Cyper77/camava/README.md

-#RaspiCam: C++ API for using Raspberry camera (with OpenCV)
+#CamAva: C++ API for using Raspberry camera (with OpenCV)

 This library allows to use the Raspberry Pi Camera under BSD License.

 The project is started by the AVA research group (rafael Muñoz Salinas; rmsalinas@uco.es) and is now maintained on this GIT repository by Cédric Verstraeten.
-Please note that is NOT the OFFICIAL repository of RaspiCam, these can be found [here](http://www.uco.es/investiga/grupos/ava/node/40).
+Please note that is NOT the OFFICIAL repository of CamAva, these can be found [here](http://www.uco.es/investiga/grupos/ava/node/40).

 This repository is used in the [Kerberos.io](https://github.com/kerberos-io) project.